-On homepage of Event Registry we show a map with a list of articles and events that are currently being added/updated.
+On the homepage of Event Registry, we show a map with a list of articles and events that are currently being added/updated.
 The page displays all content, without any filters.
-What if you are however interested in a feed of articles and events on a particular topic of interest, such as Tesla Motors, Natural disasters, Virtual Reality or Angela Merkel.
+What if you are however interested in a feed of articles and events on a particular topic, such as Tesla Motors, Natural disasters, Virtual Reality or Angela Merkel.
 Event Registry offers a special page for that.

-Assuming that we are interested in the content published about Donald Trump we can enter his name in the Concept input box and press Enter.
-This will take us to Donald Trump’s concept page where currently published content about him will be displayed.
+If you want to find the content published about Donald Trump you can enter his name in the Concept input box and press Enter.
+This will take you to Donald Trump’s concept page where currently published content about him will be displayed.
 The top of the page will show some description of him from Wikipedia, followed by a map showing articles and events that are just now being reported about him (see image below).

 Just as the concept page, the user can get a similar page by specifying a category or news source of interest.
 A browsing option that we intentionally left out is a Topic page.
 A Topic page is a page that the user can construct manually by specifying one or more concepts, keywords, news sources and categories of interest.
-The feature can be used to build a feed for broader topics such as Volkswagen emissions scandal, Refugee crisis and Rio de Janeiro olympic games.
-The feature deserves its own blog post so it will be described sometime in the future.
+The feature can be used to build a feed for broader topics such as Volkswagen emissions scandal, Refugee crisis and Olympic games.

 Let us know below if you have any questions or comments.